bradjones1/saml_idp/README.md

   of hostname and base path to create cookie names, which is not helpful when Drupal is being run inside another application.
 Drupal provides a commented-out default with good documentation.
+1. SimpleSAMLphp itself requires extensive configuration, including private key generation and the specification of service providers.
+See [the IdP QuickStart](https://simplesamlphp.org/docs/stable/simplesamlphp-idp) documentation for more information.

 ### Developer notes
 - The autoloader configuration in `composer.json` is required because, while